-30 Best Cozy Christmas Books to Read this Holiday season 2023
+30 Best Cozy Christmas Books to Read this Holiday Season 2024

 I was so thrilled that so many of you enjoyed the best Christmas cozy mystery books in this series.

-Because I shared lots of best Christmas cozy mystery books recommendations already
+Because I shared lots of best Christmas cozy mystery book recommendations already

 but I've got plenty more favorites to share with you and I'm really excited about these books.